-- recent exposure to mold
+- recent contact with mold

-- a recent upper respiratory infection
+- recent upper respiratory infection

-- a dental infection
+- dental infection

 The symptoms of sinusitis are similar to those of a common cold.
 They may include:

-- decreased sense of smell
+- a decreased sense of smell

-- stuffy nose
+- stuffy or runny nose

-- headache (from sinus pressure or tension)
+- headache from sinus pressure

-- a high fever (above 102.2 degrees F)
+- a high fever (above 102°F or 39°C)

-- thick, dark mucus coming from the nose for longer than 72 hours
+- thick, dark mucus coming from the nose

 - a cough that lasts longer than 10 days